filecoin-project/lotus/documentation/en/dev/architecture-2.md

 See FIXME for more about the `hello` protocol.
 If our peer's head is heavier than ours, we try to sync to it.
 Note that we do NOT update our chain head at this stage.

-## Fetching Headers
+## Fetching and Persisting Headers

-Note: The API refers to this stage as `StageHeaders`.
+Note: The API refers to these stages as `StageHeaders` and `StagePersistHeaders`.

 We proceed in the sync process by requesting block headers from the peer, moving back from their head, until we reach a tipset that we have in common (such a common tipset must exist, thought it may simply be the genesis block).
+The functionality can be found in `Syncer::collectHeaders()`.

 Some of the possible causes of failure in this stage include:

-- The chain is linked to a block that we have previously marked as bad, and stored in a `BadBlockCache`.
+- The chain is linked to a block that we have previously marked as bad, and stored in a [`BadBlockCache`](https://github.com/filecoin-project/lotus/blob/master/chain/badtscache.go).
-- The beacon entries in a block are inconsistent (WHYMAGIK: more details about what is validated here wouldn't be bad).
+- The beacon entries in a block are inconsistent (FIXME: more details about what is validated here wouldn't be bad).
 - Switching to this new chain would invole a chain reorganization beyond the allowed threshold (SPECK-CHECK).

-This functionality is in `Syncer::collectHeaders()` (LINK).

-## Persisting Headers

-Note: The API refers to this stage as `StagePersistHeaders`.

-The next step is simply to store these block headers.

 ## Fetching and Validating Blocks